yutongw0427/datathon/README.md

 ### When validating the code, all datasets have to be under the same folder with code.

-Code: store.py

-Datasets used in the code:
+Code and Datasets are all in the zipfile Datasets_Code

 1. Part 1.csv ...
-Part 5.csv (too big, not upload)
+Part 5.csv

 2. uszips.csv